 This post may contain affiliate links, and you can read our disclosure information here–

 As a long-time preserver, I make about 100 jars of pumpkin butter each Fall.
-I’ve made it with canned pumpkin and fresh pumpkin and I usually can it in a water bath to make it shelf stable for holiday gifts.
+I’ve made it with canned pumpkin and fresh pumpkin and I usually process it in a water bath to make it shelf stable for holiday gifts.

 Cooking Method